Court-Ordered Treatment After DUI

 It is important that some research is completed to determine just how effective court-ordered treatment really is.
 This will depend on a variety of factors, including the offender’s motivation.
 Some will feel forced into going, which can lead to resentment.
 The NIAAA completed Project MATCH in 2000 and was able to determine that motivational enhancement therapy was more likely to be successful in court-ordered situations to combat this resentment.

 Looking at the aforementioned price tag of $177 billion, the NIAAA has reported that only $7.5 million was spent on treatment in that same year.
 It would make sense to see an increase in spending on treatment, thereby reducing the other costs and lessening the various negative consequences.
-However, health insurance providers are able to deny coverage if treatment has been court-ordered.
+However, health insurance providers are able to deny coverage if treatment is court-ordered rehab services.
 If they do agree to pay for it, they often don’t cover a long enough stay, or an intensive enough program.

 Almost 10,000 people die each year from alcohol-related car crashes.

 When it comes to the law, having a driver’s license is a privilege, not a right.
 If people want to get their license back after having it had suspended following a DUI violation, they will have to earn that privilege.
 To do this, they usually have to go to “DUI school”, as it is called.
 Before being able to go there they usually have to undergo a counseling session where they will be evaluated for alcohol abuse, dependency, and alcoholism.
 If it is found that dependency or abuse is present, they will be referred to: